shakelang/Specification/specification/bytecode/instructions.md

 #### § 5.1.9 `jle`

-Jump to the instruction at the given address if the the comparison result is 1 or 0 (the first value is smaller than or equal to the second).
+Jump to the instruction at the given address if the the comparison result is 2 (00000010) or 1 (00000001) (the first value is smaller than or equal to the second).

 Syntax: `jle <u4 address>`